Diamondbacks vs. Athletics Player Props Betting Odds

 Walker Stats

-- Walker has collected 38 hits with eight doubles, nine home runs and 14 walks.
-He has driven in 28 runs with one stolen base.
+- Walker has eight doubles, nine home runs, 14 walks and 28 RBI (38 total hits).
+He has stolen one base.

 Walker Recent Games